ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ### How RTL Fits Together

 At a high level, every registered C++ type is encapsulated as an `rtl::Record`.
-Callable entities (functions, member functions and constructors) are obtained through `rtl::Function`, `rtl::Method` and `rtl::Record`, all of which are discoverable via `rtl::CxxMirror`.
+Callable entities – functions, member functions, and constructors—are obtained through `rtl::Function`, `rtl::Method`, and `rtl::Record`, all of which are discoverable via `rtl::CxxMirror`.

 👉 Deep Dive